 - MRAC Sponsored the Wisconsin QSO Party.
 First place winners in 5 divisions receive engraved gold cups made possible by commercial sponsors. - Clarence Crapo W9VD received a plaque for 40 years of membership and service to the club. - MRAC will begin sponsoring a Contest Cup Award to be first awarded in 1960 for members active in on-air contesting. - Amateur Electronic Supply starts demo's of new equipment at MRAC meetings courtesy of Terry Sterman W9DIA (AES owner and MRAC member). - MRAC members go on a field trip to the Hallicrafters plant in Chicago. - MRAC meets the first 3 Thursdays of each month at the Lutheran Center 1113 W. State St. except during the months of June, July and August. - MRAC member Carl Rohde W9ROM is selected as the winner of a regional completion for a slogan for the Hallicrafters Corp new VHF SSB equipment.
 He won a \$100 gift certificate. - The 9th Midwest YL Convention is held in Milwaukee (May 22-23 at the Polly Valley Motel, 12700 W. Blue Mound Rd).
-The group has members in Michigan, Indiana, Illinois, Minnesota, Ohio and Wisconsin. - Collins Radio introduces the KWM-2 80-10 Meter SSB/CW transceiver. - Technician class licensees are given a portion of the 2 meter band (145-147MHz). - ARRL petitions the FCC to expand the 20 meter band from 14.300 MHz to 14.350 MHz. - Alaska becomes the 49th state. - Hawaii becomes the 50th state. - Fidel Castro takes over Cuba as dictator. - America's first 7 astronauts are selected. - There are 159,000 licensed amateurs in the U.S.
+The group has members in Michigan, Indiana, Illinois, Minnesota, Ohio and Wisconsin.
+MRAC's own Mary Meyer W9IUJ is convention chairwoman. - Collins Radio introduces the KWM-2 80-10 Meter SSB/CW transceiver. - Technician class licensees are given a portion of the 2 meter band (145-147MHz). - ARRL petitions the FCC to expand the 20 meter band from 14.300 MHz to 14.350 MHz. - Alaska becomes the 49th state. - Hawaii becomes the 50th state. - Fidel Castro takes over Cuba as dictator. - America's first 7 astronauts are selected. - The Pioneer 4 satellite is launched to fly by the moon.
+It is the first US spacecraft to escape the earth's gravity. - There are 159,000 licensed amateurs in the U.S.